gdotgordon/site_word_freq/README.md

 ## Implementation Notes
-This thing seems to run well enough.
+This thing seems to run crisply and I've never observed it run out of memory.
 The only question is whether the unlimited channel or pushing the blocked sends to goroutines performs better.
 My gut feeling was that despite the ~2K penalty, the sleeping goroutine would be the winner, maybe using a little more memory, but taxing the system less than the unlimited channel, which requires an extra physical channel, and also loops around checking both of its internal channels in a `select`, both of which I thought would cause the system to be a little more taxed.

 Well, it appears I was wrong, the unbuffered channel uses less memory as expected, and is marginally faster.
 I did some profiling, and here are some typical runs: